A Finite-Particle Convergence Rate for Stein Variational Gradient Descent: Wasserstein Discretization Error of SVGD

 \section{Wasserstein Discretization Error of SVGD}

-Our first main result concerns the discretization error of SVGD and shows that $n$-particle SVGD does not stray too far from its continuous SVGD limit when its step sizes are chosen appropriately.
+Our first main result concerns the discretization error of SVGD and shows that $n$-particle SVGD remains close to its continuous SVGD limit whenever the step size sum $b_{r-1} = \sum_{s=0}^{r-1} \eps_s$ is sufficiently small.